MiguelGonzalez2/miguelgonzalez2.github.io/index.markdown

 layout: home
 ---

 Welcome to my personal website.
-You can find about my projects in the [projects]({% link projects.markdown %}) section, and learn more about me in the [about]({% link about.markdown %}) section.
+You can find about my projects below these lines, learn more about me in the [about]({% link about.markdown %}) section or read some of my blog posts in the [posts]({% link posts.markdown %}) section.
 Below these lines you will find my blog posts.

+{% include projects_content.markdown %}